Heinz Trökes: Biography

 Trökes was born in Duisburg.
 After completing his Abitur (school leaving examination) in 1933, Trökes was a pupil of Johannes Itten in Krefeld from 1933 to 1936.
 From 1936 to 1939, he lived as a painter in Augsburg and earned his living designing textiles with the J. P. Bemberg company.
 In 1938, his first solo exhibition in the Galerie Nierendorf in Berlin was closed at the initiative of the Nazis.
 He was then expelled from the Reich Chamber of Culture and had no more opportunities to exhibit until 1945.
 In 1937 he met Wassily Kandinsky in Paris; the following year, he travelled to Vienna, Budapest, Yugoslavia and once again to Italy.
-In 1939, Trökes moved to Zurich in order to emigrate from there to the Dutch East Indies (Indonesia).
+In 1939, Trökes moved to Zurich to emigrate from there to the Dutch East Indies (Indonesia).
 The outbreak of the Second World War prevented this, however.
 Returning to Germany in 1940, he studied with Georg Muche in Krefeld, but was and conscripted to the Wehrmacht, until 1942 as a flak soldier in Berlin.
 He attended the art school of Max Dungert in his free time.
 He was friends with, among others, Oskar Huth, who provided him with a fake official exemption from the Wehrmacht.